 A poorly worded school letter gets ignored.
 Here's how to write advocacy letters for Canadian schools that use the right legal language to get results.

-Canada has no federal special education funding for schools.
+Canada has no general federal operational funding formula for provincial school special education.
 Each province funds special education differently.
 Here's how the money flows and what it means for your child.

 Ontario's special education system is under severe strain in 2025-2026.
 Here's what the data shows about exclusions, EA shortages, and how to protect your child.